stc-cqupt/HFSNet/README.md

 ****
 V1, V2: fixed some kernel sizes (2024-3-8)

-s
-For new update, please refer to https://github.com/Jack-zz-ze/HFSNet
+For new updated codes, please refer to https://github.com/Jack-zz-ze/HFSNet